flyway/flywaydb.org/documentation/commandline/index.md

 All debug, info and warning output is sent to `stdout`.
 All errors are sent to `stderr`.

+### Colors

+The ouput is colorized using ANSI escape codes.
+Colors are suppressed if `stdout` is not associated with a terminal.

 ### Debug output

 Add `-X` to the argument list to also print debug output.